nclsndr/hermes/README.md

 **Notes**

-- For a basic DNS resolution you can use our [NGINX configuration file](https://github.com/nclsndr/hermes/blob/master/examples/basic-bridge/nginx.conf)
+- For a basic DNS resolution you can use our [NGINX configuration file](https://github.com/nclsndr/hermes/blob/master/examples/basic-bridge/classic.nginx)
-- To run node as a daemon we recommend the use of [forever](https://github.com/foreverjs/forever) or [PM2](http://pm2.keymetrics.io/)
 - Some providers require to use HTTPS, we recommend to use [Let's Encrypt](https://letsencrypt.org/) with [Cerbot](https://certbot.eff.org/)
+- For SSL usage, you can use our [SSL NGINX configuration file](https://github.com/nclsndr/hermes/blob/master/examples/basic-bridge/ssl.nginx) — this example supposed you use letsencrypt & certbot
 - DNS resolution for the socket endpoint is possible but not as easy as it seems.
-We recommend to use the IP for configuring the adaptor.
+We recommend to use the IP for configuring the adaptor. *BTW Contribution is more than welcome if you think it's an essential feature* 🤗
+- To run node as a daemon we recommend the use of [forever](https://github.com/foreverjs/forever) or [PM2](http://pm2.keymetrics.io/)
-- [Heroku](https://www.heroku.com/) users, as far as the service doesn't allow multi-port exposure, hermes-bridge will not be compatible.
+- Unfortunately for [Heroku](https://www.heroku.com/) users, as far as the service doesn't allow multi-port exposure, hermes-bridge will not be compatible.

 #### 5. Dashboard: register your Adaptor(s)